openstack/governance/reference/emerging-technology-and-inactive-projects.rst

 become ``active`` again and to be released in that cycle.
 In the case where an ``inactive`` project does not become ``active`` before the release milestone-2, there will be no release of it proposed by the release team in that cycle.
-In such a case it is up to the project itself to get CI working and propose a release if that is needed.
-It may be required like that for example when there will be some security fixes or compatibility fixes merged in the project.
-In the case where an ``inactive`` project still does not become ``active`` during the next cycle after the cycle they entered the ``inactive`` state, TC will discuss with the team if project will be retired before the release milestone-2 of the cycle.
+In such a case, it is up to the project itself to get CI working and propose a release if that is needed.
+It may be required in some cases for example, when there will be security fixes or compatibility fixes merged in the project.
+In the case where an ``inactive`` project still does not become ``active`` during the next cycle after the cycle they entered the ``inactive`` state, the TC will discuss with the team if project will be retired before the release milestone-2 of the cycle.
 In such a case there will be no new releases of that project.